 License suspensions for reckless driving, negligent operation and operating so as to endanger are usually automatically imposed.
-However, if the court recommends no loss of license, the Registry can accept the judge’s recommendation and not suspend a license or reinstate a license which was previously suspended for reckless driving.
+However, if the court recommends no loss of license, the Registry can accept the judge’s recommendation and not suspend a license or reinstate a license that was previously suspended for reckless driving.
 If you’re facing charges for reckless driving or a related offense such as operating to endanger or negligent operation, please contact us for a free consultation and case review.
-If you’ve lost your license or right to drive because of any one of these charges, please contact Attorney Brian E. Simoneau to discuss appealing your license revocation and how to get back on the road.
+If you’ve lost your license or right to drive because of any one of these charges, please contact Attorney Brian E. Simoneau to discuss appealing your license suspension so you can get back on the road, legally.